Sijin-ZhangLab/PanMyeloid/README.md

-These are scripts foe pan-cancer tumor infiltrating myeloid cells analysis.
+These are scripts for pan-cancer tumor infiltrating myeloid cells analysis.